-The other applicable regulatory bodies do not limit how much lobbying an organization may engage in but do require that lobbying activity be reported under certain circumstances.
-The Federal Lobbying Disclosure Act requires disclosure of federal lobbying activity to the Clerk of the House of Representatives and Secretary of the Senate; the NYS Lobbying Act requires disclosure of lobbying activity within New York State (including municipal and county level activity) to the Joint Commission on Public Ethics, and the NYC Lobbying Act requires disclosure of lobbying activity within NYC to the City Clerk's Lobbying Bureau.
+The other applicable regulatory bodies do not limit how much lobbying an organization can conduct but do require that lobbying activity be reported under certain circumstances.
+The Federal Lobbying Disclosure Act requires disclosure of federal lobbying activity to the Clerk of the House of Representatives and Secretary of the Senate; the NYS Lobbying Act requires disclosure of lobbying activity within New York State (including municipal and county level activity) to the Commission on Ethics and Lobbying in Government (also known as COELIG; prior to July 2022 this body was called the Joint Commission on Public Ethics); and the NYC Lobbying Act requires disclosure of lobbying activity within NYC to the City Clerk's Lobbying Bureau.

-Legislative advocacy may be regulated as an election-related expenditure if it is conducted in the months before an election and if it mentions a public official who is a candidate in that election.
+Legislative advocacy may also be regulated as an election-related expenditure if it is conducted in the months before an election and if it mentions a public official who is a candidate in that election.
 The Federal Elections Commission, NYS Board of Elections, and NYC Campaign Finance Board all play a role in regulating such activity.